utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 ### 2. HTTP method

 Any responses that aren't the same HTTP method type are removed from the matching process.
-For example, if the mock request you sent was `POST` to `https://M1.mock.pstmn.io/test`, all saved examples whose method type isn't `POST` are disregarded.
+For example, if the mock request you sent was `POST` to `https://M1.mock.pstmn.io/test`, all saved examples for which the method type isn't `POST` are disregarded.

 ### 3. Filter by URL